scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 Reversible Debugging with FReD
 ==============================

+(This is still a work-in-progress)

 While debugging a program, often the programmer over steps and has to restart the debugging session.
-For example, while debugging a program, if the programmer steps over (by issue :code:`next` command inside the debugger) a function :code:`f()` only to determine that the bug is in function :code:`f()` itself, he is left with no choice but to restart from the beginning.
+For example, while debugging a program, if the programmer steps over (by issue :code:`next` command inside the debugger) a function :code:`f()` only to determine that the bug is in function :code:`f()` itself, he or she is left with no choice but to restart from the beginning.

-*Reversible debugging* is the capability to run the application backwards in time inside a debugger.
-If the programmer detects that the problem is in function :code:`f()`, instead of restarting from the beginning, he can issue a :code:`reverse-next` command which takes it to the previous step.
-He can then issue :code:`step` command to step into the function in order to find the problem.
+*Reversible debugging* is the capability to run an application "backwards" in time inside a debugger.
+If the programmer detects that the problem is in function :code:`f()`, instead of restarting from the beginning, the programmer  can issue a :code:`reverse-next` command which takes it to the previous step.
+He or she  can then issue a :code:`step` command to step into the function in order to find the problem.

 .. figure:: fred-arch-python.png